Boulder County government offices closed Thursday, Nov. 28, and Friday, Nov. 29, for the Thanksgiving holiday.

 Family Assistance Unit

 On behalf of the Boulder County Coroner’s Office, we extend our sincerest condolences on your loss.
-We understand that you may have questions about who the coroner is, why we are involved with your loved one, what our office involvement will look like, and what to do next.
+We understand you may have questions about the coroner’s involvement with your loved one.
 Our hope is that the information provided below will help answer some of those questions.
 If you have additional questions that are not answered on the FAQ page, please contact the office directly.
-Our goal is to provide as much support as you need while you navigate your loss while providing you with as much information as possible so that you can make well informed decision on behalf of your loved one.
+Our goal is to provide needed support while you navigate your loss.
+We want to provide you with as much information as possible so that you can make well informed decision on behalf of your loved one.

 Next Steps